640-KB/GLaBIOS/README.md

 Built using MASM 5.0 (or later).
 MASM and MASM syntax has been what I have used and most familiar with in assembly programming.
-It also provides some sense of historical authenticity.
+It also provides some sense of historical authenticity _[citation needed]_.
-That said, it did not really occur to me in the beginning the irony of writing an open-source project using a closed-source/commercial assembler.
-I wouldn't be opposed to convert someday to an open-source assembler (NASM, etc).

 ### Code Formatting
 - Tab Size: 6 spaces.
 Indented with TAB characters.